 Feeler Gauge for Nozzle Height Distance from Bed

 Some people use either a feeler gauge to get the height and distance from the nozzle to your bed.

-I wouldn’t recommend using a feeler gauge for leveling your 3D printer, because they are quite slippery since they are polished metal.
-It’s hard to determined the right level without the dragging feeling that you get with the paper.
+I wouldn’t recommend using a feeler gauge for leveling your 3D printer because they are quite slippery since they are polished metal.
+It’s hard to determine the right level without the dragging feeling that you get with the paper.

-Post-it notes seems like the ideal option because you can use the adhesive side to easily manuevre the note while under the nozzle and around the bed.
+Post-it notes seems like the ideal option because you can use the adhesive side to easily maneuver the note while under the nozzle and around the bed.